rikhuijzer/blog/posts/writing-checklist.md

 title = "Writing checklist"
 published = "29 July 2020"
-tags = ["checklist", "writing"] description = "A list to quickly check for common mistakes in writing."
+tags = ["checklist", "writing"] rss = "A list to quickly check for common mistakes in writing."
 +++

 I keep forgetting lessons about writing.